Your Ultimate Interview Advice for Wharton

 interview advice for Wharton

-The Wharton Team-Based Interview is meant to model the highly collaborative nature of the Wharton MBA environment to identify characteristics like communication style, level of engagement, leadership skills and decision-making.
+The Wharton Team-Based Discussion (TBD) models the school’s highly collaborative MBA environment, helping evaluators identify qualities such as communication style, engagement, leadership skills, and decision-making.

-The Stacy Blackman team includes three former Wharton Admissions Officers.
-SBC consultant Anthony previously served as the associate director of MBA admissions at the Wharton School and was there when they launched the team-based discussion.
-In fact, he served on the team that helped design and implement this format.
+Our Stacy Blackman Consulting team includes three former Wharton Admissions Officers.
+SBC consultant Anthony, who served as associate director of MBA admissions at Wharton, was there when the TBD launched—and even helped design and implement the format itself.

 What Group Interviews Provide